 With a basic understanding of accounting automation, here are seven processes for them to immediately consider automating.

 When companies purchase goods or services, there’s generally a lot of paperwork involved from purchase orders to contracts to other forms.
-Automation can help make sure nothing gets lost and that all required forms in a procurement process go where they should.
+Purchase order automation can help make sure nothing gets lost and that all required forms in a procurement process go where they should.

 Automating purchasing activities can give you the security and protection of multi-step AP processes, without the time and costs associated with manually reviewing and processing paperwork by multiple stakeholders.